aracitdev/GameBoyEmu/README.md

   * 'F10' - increases the number of frames skipped for drawing (speeds up game but choppy)
   * 'x' - the a button
   * 'z' - the b button
+  * Keys '1' -'0' on the top of the keyboard change current active save state(0-9)
+  * 'F5' is load sate
+  * 'F6' is save state
+States are saved under the file RomNameStateNumber.state

 The default speed (assuming your computer can keep up) is 60hz (the native gameboy speed).
 If the game seems a bit slow on the default speed, then increase frameskip.
 There is no SRAM support nor save states, nor does it support the gameboy color.